syafiq9326/syafiq9326/README.md

-# Hello World, I'm Syafiq👋
+# Hello World, I'm Syafiq.

 ## About Me
 - Tech enthusiast with a passion for fintech, AI, and full-stack development.